AppWerft/Ti.CompassView/README.md

 # Ti.CompassView

 This Titanium module realizes a compassview.
-This works faster then a pure JS solution, because the event managing over KrollProxy is avoided.
+This works faster and smother then a pure JS solution, because the event managing over KrollProxy is avoided.

  ## Usage